 - This means the submission should be routed at least seven (7) working days prior to the sponsor deadline.
 At this time, draft science portions of the proposal are allowable.

-The principal investigator and RA should carefully read the solicitation or funding announcement.
+Both you and your Research Administrator are responsible for carefully reading the solicitation or sponsor funding announcement.
 There are many different kinds of sponsors and funding programs, each with their own set of proposal requirements.
-It is extremely important to be aware of your particular proposal guidelines and communicate with your RA on any issues early on in the proposal process.
+It is extremely important to be aware of your particular proposal guidelines and communicate with your Research Administrator on any issues as early in the process as possible.

 Other steps in planning the project:

 - Discuss cost share options, if applicable, with your department chair/center director and administrator.
 If cost share is required, complete the Cost Share Budget in RAMS SPOT (see RAMS SPOT Get Started Guide - Cost Share Budgetand Cost Sharing Demo for more information).
 This includes NIH over-the-cap salary cost sharing.